undera/encarno/README.md

 # encarno
-- `phantom` was too "phantom", we're trying to be "in flesh", https://en.wiktionary.org/wiki/encarno
+- the old [phantom](https://github.com/yandex-load/phantom) tool was too "phantom" (and not maintained), we're trying to be "in flesh", https://en.wiktionary.org/wiki/encarno
+-

 ## Vision